RutenkolkC/corona_hhu/www.corona.hhu.de/en/for-lecturers.html.md

 ## Room bookings

-[Updated on: 21 October 2020]
+[Updated on: 18 December 2020]

-Room bookings for centrally managed rooms will be coordinated centrally until further notice and can only be booked through the deans of studies’ offices or the room booking management.
+Room bookings for centrally managed rooms will be coordinated centrally until further notice and can only be booked  after consultation with the deans of studies’ offices or the room booking management.

 ## [ Information pages of faculties ](for-lecturers.html#)